jacktrusler/cheat_sheets/docs/mas-java-backend.md

   ResponseEntity<Boolean> enableDriver(@PathVariable("tpId") int tpId, @PathVariable("userId") int userId, @PathVariable("driverId") int driverId);
 }
 ```
-inside this interface there are mappings to endpoints, these methods are provided by spring | hibernate.
+- NOTE: inside this interface there are mappings to endpoints, these methods are provided by spring | hibernate.
 when the endpoint is hit the enableDriver function is run with the variables from the endpoint.

-The implementation of the interface is simply the interface with Impl appended, this pattern is repeated for other controllers
-in the db-service.
+- NOTE: Currently 1/24/2023 these endpoints are just placeholders, while this functionality works (i.e. with postman) it is not yet
+integrated into mas-services

+While this api endpoint will call the function, the uri is not used currently, instead the function is called directly from the
+HybridEndPointImpl.

 ```java
 public class TransProviderDriverRestServiceApiImpl implements TransProviderDriverRestServiceApi {